 Board Of Directors

-I have been involved in community initiatives on a number of fronts throughout my past 34 years in the Bow Valley; the palliative care/end of life care/hospice situation is one that has hit home within the past few years, with the passage of both my parents (in Drumheller), and the environments in which they spent their final months/days.
-I believe there are better, more comforting surroundings for a person’s final years, than those my late parents were in.
+“The palliative care/end of life care/hospice situation is one that has hit home within the past number of years, with the passage of my parents (in 2009 and 2016) and younger brother (in 2021; all three in Drumheller), and the environments in which they spent their final months/days.
+I believe there are better, more comforting surroundings for a person’s final years, than those my late parents and brother were in.”